mayafit/WebSocketInspector/README.md

 npm install
 ```

-3. Load the extension in Chrome:
+## Loading the Extension in Chrome

-   - Open Chrome and navigate to `chrome://extensions/`
+1. Open Chrome and navigate to `chrome://extensions/`
-   - Enable "Developer mode" in the top right
+2. Enable "Developer mode" in the top right
-   - Click "Load unpacked" and select the extension directory
+3. Click "Load unpacked" and select the extension directory
+   - Make sure to select the root directory containing manifest.json

 ## Testing